-18.2 Calibrate the TT (Cycle 30 or 480, DIN/ISO: G480, Option 17 Option 17)
+18.2 Calibrating the TT (Cycle 30 or 480, DIN/ISO: G480 option 17)

-The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480 (see "Differences between Cycles 31 to 33 and Cycles 481 to 483", page 491).
-The calibration process is automatic.
+The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480. (see "Differences between Cycles 31 to 33 and Cycles 481 to 483", Page 523).
+The calibration process runs automatically.
 The TNC also measures the center misalignment of the calibrating tool automatically by rotating the spindle by 180° after the first half of the calibration cycle.

 The calibrating tool must be a precisely cylindrical part, for example a cylinder pin.
-The resulting calibration values are stored in the TNC memory and are accounted for during subsequent tool measurements.
+The resulting calibration values are stored in the TNC memory and are accounted for during subsequent tool measurement.